smart-data-models/dataModel.DCAT-AP/Dataset/doc/spec.md

         type: Property
     id:
       anyOf: &dataset_-_properties_-_owner_-_items_-_anyof
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Property.
+Identifier format of any NGSI entity
           maxLength: 256
           minLength: 1
           pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
           type: string
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Property.
+Identifier format of any NGSI entity
           format: uri
           type: string
-      description: 'Unique identifier of the entity'
+      description: Unique identifier of the entity
       x-ngsi:
         type: Property
     identifier:
-      description: 'This property contains the main identifier for the Dataset, e.g. the URI or other unique identifier in the context of the Catalogue'
+      description: 'Property.
+Model:''dct:identifier''.
+This property contains the main identifier for the Dataset, e.g. the URI or other unique identifier in the context of the Catalogue'
       items:
         format: uri
         type: string